-V.B.
+VI.B.
 NOTIFICATION AND ASSESSMENT REQUIREMENTS FOR NEWLY IDENTIFIED SWMUS AND AOCS

-V.B.1 Notification
+VI.B.1 Notification

-The Permittee shall notify the Department in writing, within fifteen (15) calendar days of discovery, of any additional AOCs and/or SWMUs as discovered under Permit Condition V.A.2.
+The Permittee shall notify the Department in writing within fifteen (15) calendar days of discovery of any additional AOCs and/or SWMUs as discovered under Permit Condition VI.A.2.
 The notification shall include, at a minimum, a unique sequential identification number, the location of the SWMU or AOC and all available information pertaining to the nature of the release (e.g., media affected, hazardous constituents released, magnitude of release, etc.).

-V.B.2 Assessment Report
+VI.B.2 Assessment Report

-The Permittee shall prepare and submit to the Department, within ninety (90) calendar days of notification, an Assessment Report (AR) for each SWMU or AOC identified under Permit Condition V.B.1.
+The Permittee shall prepare and submit to the Department, within ninety (90) calendar days of notification, an Assessment Report (AR) for each SWMU or AOC identified under Permit Condition VI.B.1.
 At a minimum, the AR shall provide the following information:

-- V.B.2(a) The unique sequential identification for the SWMU or AOC. - V.B.2(b) Location of unit(s) on a topographic map of appropriate scale such as required under R.61-79.270.14(b)(19). - V.B.2(c) Designation of type and function of unit(s). - V.B.2(d) General dimensions, capacities and structural description of unit(s) (supply any available plans/drawings). - V.B.2(e) Dates that the unit(s) was (were) operated. - V.B.2(f) Specification of all wastes that have been managed at/in the unit(s) to the extent available.
-Include any available data on R.61-79.261 Appendix VIII constituents contained in the wastes. - V.B.2(g) All available information pertaining to any release of hazardous waste or hazardous constituents from such unit(s) (to include groundwater, soil, air, surface water, and/or sediment data).
+- VI.B.2(a) The unique sequential identification for the SWMU or AOC; - VI.B.2(b) Location of unit(s) on a topographic map of appropriate scale such as required under R.61-79.270.14(b)(19); - VI.B.2(c) Designation of type and function of unit(s); - VI.B.2(d) General dimensions, capacities and structural description of unit(s) (supply any available plans/drawings); - VI.B.2(e) Dates that the unit(s) was (were) operated; - VI.B.2(f) Specification of all wastes that have been managed at/in the unit(s) to the extent available.
+Include any available data on R.61-79.261 Appendix VIII constituents contained in the wastes; and, - VI.B.2(g) All available information pertaining to any release of hazardous waste or hazardous constituents from such unit(s) (to include groundwater, soil, air, surface water, and/or sediment data).

-V.B.3 Department Determination
+VI.B.3 Department Determination

 The Department or the Permittee shall determine the need for further investigations at the SWMUs or AOCs covered in the AR.
-If the Department determines that such investigations are needed, the Permittee shall be required to prepare a plan for such investigations as outlined in Permit Conditions V.D.6 and/or V.E.
+If the Department determines that such investigations are needed, the Permittee shall be required to prepare a plan for such investigations as outlined in Permit Conditions VI.D and/or VI.E.
 If the Department determines that further investigation of a SWMU or AOC is required, the Permit will be modified in accordance with R.61-79.270 Subpart D.

-V.C.
-NOTIFICATION REQUIREMENTS FOR NEWLY DISCOVERED RELEASES AT PREVIOUSLY IDENTIFIED SWMUS OR AOCS
+VI.C.
+NOTIFICATION REQUIREMENTS FOR NEWLY DISCOVERED RELEASES AT PREVIOUSLY IDENTIFIED SWMUs or AOCs

-V.C.1 Notification
+VI.C.1 Notification

 The Permittee shall notify the Department in writing of any newly discovered release(s) of hazardous waste or hazardous constituents at previously identified SWMUs or AOCs during the course of groundwater monitoring, field investigations, environmental audits, or other means, within fifteen (15) calendar days of discovery.
-Such newly discovered releases may be from SWMUs or AOCs identified in Permit Condition V.A.1 or SWMUs or AOCs identified in Permit Condition V.A.2.
+Such newly discovered releases may be from SWMUs or AOCs identified in Permit Condition VI.A.1 or SWMUs or AOCs identified in Permit Condition vI.A.2.
 The notification shall include all available information pertaining to the nature of the release (e.g. media affected, hazardous constituents released, magnitude of release, etc.).

-V.C.2 Plan for Investigation
+VI.C.2 Plan for Investigation

-If the Department or the Permittee determines that further investigation of the SWMUs or AOCs is needed, the Permittee shall be required to prepare a plan for such investigations as outlined in Permit Condition V.D or V.E.
+If the Department or the Permittee determines that further investigation of the SWMUs or AOCs is needed, the Permittee shall be required to prepare a plan for such investigations as outlined in Permit Condition VI.D or VI.E.

-V.D.
+VI.D.
 CONFIRMATORY SAMPLING (CS)

-V.D.1 CS Workplan
+VI.D.1 CS Workplan